Skip to main content

 Know your terms

-Think of metadata as a set of details that describes your data, while a dataset is a record of this metadata, structured in compliance with DCAT-AP-LU.
+Metadata as a set of details that describes your data, while a dataset is a structured record of this metadata.
+Datasets contain information about the data, not the data itself.

-Organisations in all domains—such as in health, environment, and government—need access to accurate and comprehensive data for research, policy making, decision making, and other purposes.
-For example, a dataset on Luxembourg Population may include age, nationality, and other information needed for social services planning.
-A dataset on Covid-19 Cases may include vaccination rates, hospitalisations, and other statistics needed for public health responses.
+Organisations across domains—such as in health, environment, and government—need access to accurate and comprehensive data for research, policy making, and other purposes.
+For example, health organisations may need access to specific health data to control disease outbreaks.

 Data holders and data consumers

-Metadata Capture acts as a bridge between data holders and data consumers.
-It enables data holders to create and publish well-structured datasets or metadata records—without accessing the underlying data—ensuring information is documented, discoverable, and shared with data consumers in line with data governance and compliance.
+Metadata Capture acts as a bridge between data holders and data consumers, enabling data holders to document well-structured datasets (metadata records) without accessing the underlying data—ensuring information is discoverable and shared in line with data governance and compliance.
+The platform supports the full dataset lifecycle, allowing you to update, version, or retire datasets as your data changes.
 Read more about Metadata Capture.